-As set forth in the Plan, the ART is administered by five trustees (the "Trustees") who are responsible for carrying out the purposes of the ART.
+As set forth in the Plan, and the Declaration of Trust for the ART, as amended (the "Declaration"), the ART is administered by five trustees (the "Trustees") who are authorized to carry out the purposes of the ART.
 Quest Turnaround Advisors, L.L.C. ("Quest") is the plan administrator (in such capacity, the "Plan Administrator") of Adelphia.
 Quest and Adelphia together have agreed to provide certain administrative services to the ART.
 In order to facilitate the provision of such administrative services, the ART has appointed Quest as the trust administrator of the ART (in such capacity, the "Trust Administrator").

 The Plan provides that the ART shall dissolve upon the earlier of the distribution of all of its assets to the Holders or the fifth anniversary of its creation which was on February 13, 2012, subject to the right of the Trustees to extend the ART's term with the approval of the Bankruptcy Court.
 In November 2011, the ART filed a motion to extend the term of the ART through December 31, 2014 because several Causes of Action were unlikely to be resolved prior to February 13, 2012.
 In December 2011 the motion was granted by the Bankruptcy Court.
 In July 2014, the ART filed a second motion to extend the term of the ART in light of the current status of the Causes of Action and the administrative tasks to be performed after the Causes of Action are resolved.
 On September 23, 2014 the Bankruptcy Court approved an extension through September 23, 2015.
-The Bankruptcy Court may approve additional extensions to resolve the Causes of Action, distribute the net proceeds to Holders or complete other administrative responsibilities of the Trustees.
+The Bankruptcy Court may approve additional extensions to resolve the Causes of Action, distribute the net proceeds to Holders or complete the administration of the ART.

-2 Basis of Presentation
+Basis of Presentation

 The accompanying interim unaudited condensed financial statements of the ART have been prepared in accordance with generally accepted accounting principles in the United States of America ("US GAAP") for interim periods and with the instructions to Form 10-Q. As such, they do not include all of the information and disclosures required by US GAAP for complete financial statements.
 In the opinion of the Trustees, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation of the interim unaudited condensed financial statements have been included.
-These condensed financial statements should be read in conjunction with the ART's audited financial statements for the year ended December 31, 2013 included in its Form 10-K filed with the Securities and Exchange Commission ("SEC") on March 12, 2014.
+These condensed financial statements should be read in conjunction with the ART's audited financial statements for the year ended December 31, 2014 included in its Form 10-K filed with the Securities and Exchange Commission ("SEC") on March 2, 2015.
 Interim results are not necessarily indicative of the results for the complete fiscal year.
-The condensed balance sheet as of December 31, 2013 was derived from the audited financial statements for the year then ended.
+The condensed balance sheet as of December 31, 2014 was derived from the audited financial statements for the year then ended.